 ‘Alex, you’re showing your age.
 Green door, halfway down on the right.
 At least five exits including windows, and a nice view over the fields.’

-Charlie, recklessly impulsive like most of the other ADHD guys at Oakenfold had been, made sure he was first to hop into the stone-walled garden.
-Ewan checked left and right, and made his way towards the front door.
+Charlie, recklessly impulsive like most of the other ADHD guys at Oakenfold had been, made sure he was first to run down the road and hop into the stone-walled garden.

-The silence of the evening air was ruptured.
+The fire in Ewan’s mind was put out quickly, as silence of the evening air was ruptured.
 Somewhere at the far end of the road, something had fired a gunshot.

 Clone soldiers outside New London Citadel.
 I thought those days were over.